deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

 Additionally to the standard way, [workflows](workflowfile.html) can be executed on a cluster in a batch mode.
 It is an additional, very niche functionality reserved for advanced users.
-If You are starting work with Seahorse, skip this document and visit [Seahorse Bundled Image documentation](bundled_image_overview.html).
+If you are starting work with Seahorse, skip this document and visit [Seahorse Bundled Image documentation](bundled_image_overview.html).

 Seahorse Batch Workflow Executor {{ site.WORKFLOW_EXECUTOR_VERSION }}